Lancaster, California: City government

 Lancaster is a charter city which utilizes a City Council/City Manager system of government.
 This system of government provides accountability and responsiveness to the electorate, while maintaining the stability necessary for implementation of a long-term vision.

 The Lancaster City Council consists of an elected Mayor and four elected Council Members.
 As the city's legislative and policy entity, the Mayor and Council Members are responsible to the residents of Lancaster for all municipal programs and services as well as for any legislative matters concerning the city.
 The Council approves and adopts ordinances, resolutions and contracts and enacts regulations and policies.
 It appoints the City Manager and City Attorney as well as members of commissions and citizen advisory committees that provide broad perspective in the decision-making process.
 Members of the council also serve as directors of the Lancaster Redevelopment Agency, the Financing Authority and the Housing Authority.

 City Council meetings are held the second and fourth Tuesday of each month, with special or adjourned meetings scheduled as needed.
 City Council meetings are open to the public and include opportunities for residents to voice concerns and suggestions.

 The office of City Manager is an appointed, long-term professional position.
 With oversight and direction from the City Council, the City Manager sets and implements policy.
 The City Manager leads the management team to achieve the goals and directives set forth in the city's General Plan and to develop and implement a long-term vision for city growth and achievement.

 A Deputy City Manager and Assistant City Manager are appointed by the City Manager to help manage, coordinate, control and direct Administrative Services, and to ensure achievement of operating department goals and objectives.

-The current mayor is Lancaster native and local lawyer R. Rex Parris.
+As of 2021 the mayor was Lancaster native and local lawyer R. Rex Parris.
 He was first elected in April 2008 and was re-elected in 2010, 2012, 2016 and 2020.
-The current City Manager is Jason Caudle, who has been with the City of Lancaster since 2008 and was appointed City Manager in December 2018.
-The current Vice Mayor is Marvin Crist, and other current Council Members are Raj Malhi, Ken Mann and Darrell Dorris.
+The City Manager is Trolis Niebla, who was appointed City Manager in 2024, after serving as Assistant City Manager since 2020.
+The current Vice Mayor is Marvin Crist, and other current Council Members are Raj Malhi, Ken Mann and Lauren Hughes-Leslie.